openssl/openssl/doc/designs/quic-design/qlog.md

 Each term is applied in sequence, therefore later items in the filter override earlier items.
-In the example above, for example, all event types are enabled, then the `quic:version_information` event is disabled, then all event types are disabled, then the `quic:packet_sent` event is reenabled.
+In the example above, for example, all event types are enabled, then the `quic:version_information` event is disabled, then all event types are disabled, then the `quic:packet_sent` event is re-enabled.

 Some examples of more normal filters include: